jellyfin/jellyfin-sdk-kotlin/README.md

 In addition, it requires three xml nodes to declare sync-related services.
 These are a provider node, and two service nodes.
 A sample can be found [here](https://github.com/MediaBrowser/MediaBrowser.ApiClient.Java/blob/master/android/samples/AndroidManifest.xml "here").
 Most applications should generally be able to use it without modification.

+Finally, when the application starts, start a periodic background sync.

+> new PeriodicSync(context).Run();

+This will trigger a periodic sync that will run on a schedule, and will be managed by the system sync manager.
+It will take into consideration various factors such as battery level, network connection, etc.

+For testing purposes, an immediate sync can be requested via:

+> new OnDemandSync(context).Run();

 Special thanks to [Tangible Software Solutions](http://www.tangiblesoftwaresolutions.com/ "Tangible Software Solutions") for donating a license to our project.